Alalilacias/Backend-Test-Barcelona-Activa-Hackaton-2024/README.md

 ## Testing with Postman

-### 1. Download the Postman Collection

-You can download the Postman collection for this project [here](#).

-### 2. Import the Collection
+### 1. Import the Collection

 1. Copy the entire [Collection JSON File](https://github.com/Alalilacias/Backend-Test-Barcelona-Activa-Hackaton-2024/blob/main/src/test/Postman/Barcelona%20Activa%20Hackathon%202024%20API%20Copy.postman_collection.json) to the clipboard.
-2. Open Postman, navigate to a new workspace, open the collection tab and click on **Import**.
+2. Open Postman, navigate to a new workspace, open the collection tab, and click on **Import**.
 3. Paste the copied text and allow Postman to configure itself.

-### 3. Import the Environment
+### 2. Import the Environment

 1. Copy the contents of the [Environment JSON File](https://github.com/Alalilacias/Backend-Test-Barcelona-Activa-Hackaton-2024/blob/main/src/test/Postman/Test%20Environment.postman_environment.json) to the clipboard.
-2. Open Postman, navigate to a new workspace, open the environment tab and click on **Import**.
+2. Open Postman, navigate to a new workspace, open the environment tab, and click on **Import**.
 3. Paste the copied text and allow Postman to configure itself.

-### 4. Run the Tests
+### 3. Run the Tests

-After importing the collection and environment, make sure the backend is running (`http://localhost:8080`).
+After importing the collection and environment, ensure the backend is running (`http://localhost:8080`).
 Then, follow these steps:

 1. Select the **Barcelona Activa Hackathon 2024** collection.
 2. Click **Run** to execute all the endpoints.

-This will automatically test all the endpoints provided by the backend and verify their responses.
+This will automatically test all the backend's endpoints and verify their responses.

 ## Endpoints